Ghost vs Medium for Blogging: Seven Reasons to Choose Ghost

-Ghost builds things for writers.
+Ghost builds tools for writers.
 Their mission is exactly that.
-It says it all here in detail.
-But I'll leave it here with one quote:
+It says it all in their initial mission statement in detail.

 We started working on Ghost because we wanted to build a great open source publishing platform which would empower independent creators, but we also started this company as a social experiment.
 We wanted to know: What would it look like if you built a technology startup which could not make anyone rich.
 If you eliminated all the promises of wealth from the roadmap up front, and tried to build a good company, how would that affect the product, business, customers, and every little decision in between?